andrewjahn/AndysBrainBook/docs/PythonForNeuroimagers/Python_02_Types_Objects.rst

 Integers
 &&&&&&&&

-Let's being with integers.
+Let's begin with integers.
 These are any whole numbers (i.e., not fractions or numbers that contain a decimal).
 For example, you can assign integers to a variable using the method in the last chapter:

 ::

   NumClasses = 3
   StudentsPerClass = 20

-Integers can be manipulated using any kind of arithmetic operation, such as multipication:
+Integers can be manipulated using any kind of arithmetic operation, such as multiplication:

 ::